 5. Where are the tests given?

-- Tests are given at either GKHS or a local church.
+- Tests are given at either GKHS or a community location.
 Each student receives a detailed sheet in mid April with the exact location of the tests.

-If you have further questions, please contact your student's counselor, AP teacher, or the AP Supervisor (Brad Hostak)
+If you have further questions, please contact your student's counselor, AP teacher, or the AP Coordinator (Brad Hostak)